chchen123/pytpc/doc/prelims.rst

    brew install python3
    brew upgrade python3

 A .profile file is a shell script that Bash runs whenever it is started or executed by the user.
 Setting up pytpc on Linux distributions involves adding lines to a built-in .bashrc, and the .profile is the macOS equivalent.
-However, you must first create the .profile file as it is not included on Mac systems by default. **Create and open a plain text file titled `.profile.txt` in your home directory**.
+However, you must first create the .profile file as it is not included on Mac systems by default. **Create and open a plain text file titled `.profile` in your home directory**.
 This file will not appear in your home directory unless you enter 'ls -a' in the terminal to show hidden files.

 .. note::